martinvuyk/forge-tools/README.md

 constantly changing.

 ## How to Install

+Clone the repo and run the package script

 ```bash
 magic run ./scripts/package-lib.sh
 ```
 The semi-compiled package will be under `./build/forge_tools.mojopkg`

+If you have any issues during packaging, then fork and delete everything except the modules you need then try again.
+Just rebase to upstream whenever you need an update.
+I try to keep it updated to latest nightly.

 ## How to run tests
 Test an entire directory or subdirectory or specific file
 ```bash